The upper Engadine boasts the highest glaciated peaks of the Eastern Alps.

 Throughout the trip, you experience a range of accommodations, from first-class to old world hotels, and charming village inns.
 Favorites are the converted 17th century houses and inns along the way, our elegant hotel in Sils Maria, and our hotel in Soglio with its patio (great for dinner on a warm evening!) overlooking the Sciora range.

-Transfer to Zuoz and overnight in a charming inn.
+Transfer independently to Zuoz and overnight in a charming inn.

 Climb to the Segantini hut and enjoy the finest views of the Engadine.
 Overnight in Pontresina, home of the sacred Church of Santa Maria, adorned with 13th century frescoes.